affo98/AppliedStatistics/README.md

-# AppliedStatistics
+# Applied Advanced Statistics

-Applied statistics exam: Analysis of stock prices using a bayesian framework and a hierarchical bayes model
+This repository contains code and data for the project for Advanced Applied Statistics at IT-University Copenhagen, Autumn 2024.